swan-io/css/README.md

 # css

-An atomic CSS-in-JS library inspired by React Native `StyleSheet`
+A lightweight and performant atomic CSS-in-JS library.